 Look into your vendor’s background and ask about how they source their data.
 It’s important for them to qualify and quantify that information—especially because that info is core to the efficacy of your solution.

 Implementing an effective propensity-to-pay solution will help improve not just collections, but the overall patient experience.
-How successful it will be depends not just on its ability to produce accurate scores, but on how much you can do with that information.
+How successful it will depend not just on its ability to produce accurate scores, but on how much you can do with that information.